Corrine Hammond

-Corrine Hammond is an Australian darts player who plays in events of the World Darts Federation (WDF).
+Corrine Hammond is an Australian darts player who competes in World Darts Federation (WDF) events.

 Career

 Hammond qualified for the 2016 BDO World Darts Championship and lost to Deta Hedman in the first round 2–0.
-In 2016, she reached the Quarter-final of the World Masters and BDO World Trophy.
+In 2016, she reached the quarter-final of the World Masters and BDO World Trophy.
 She qualified for the 2017 BDO World Darts Championship where she finished runner-up, losing to Lisa Ashton in the final.